LaraFrancken/STREAM-PRS-GSx/README.md

 3. PC-correction and standardization of the obtained PRS for all tools.
 4. Selection of the best PRS per tool and overall

+**G**ene-**S**et e**X**tension: \
+STREAM-PRS now supports biologically informed PRS via a gene-set-based extension.
+This enables calculation of pathway-specific PRS using gene sets defined by KEGG, REACTOME, GO, miRNA targets, co-expression, and more.
+It performs:
+1. SNP extraction based on gene boundaries with customizable upstream/downstream padding
+2. Gene-set-specific PRS calculation using PRSice-2, PRS-CS, LDpred2, lassosum, lassosum2, and PRSet
+3. PC-correction and standardization of all gene-set PRS (as in the original STREAM-PRS)
+4. Regression analysis (as in the original STREAM-PRS)
+5. Visualization of results, including multiset bar plots and more

 ## Getting started

 ### Clone repository and install conda environment